-For the VAST mind, strong emotions, matched with creativity, courage, adventurousness, integrity and persistence is a potent mix.
+For the ADHD brains, strong emotions, matched with creativity, courage, adventurousness, integrity and persistence is a potent mix.

-Could it be that a VAST mind is designed for innovation?
-It is not hyperbole to say that historical figures who demonstrated VAST traits have changed the world.
+Could it be that an ADHD brain is designed for creative innovation?
+It is not hyperbole to say that historical figures who demonstrated ADHD traits have changed the world.

-This is the other side of the coin for the VAST/ADHD brain.
+This is the other side of the coin for the ADHD brain.

-ADHD symptoms of distractibility, impulsivity and hyperactivity can be disabling when exhibited very strongly, and I am not suggesting otherwise.
+ADHD symptoms of distractibility, impulsivity and hyperactivity and emotional dysregulation can be disabling when exhibited very strongly, and I am not suggesting otherwise.

 However, these same traits, when managed and used to pursue a goal can lead to amazing things: an entrepreneurial spirit, the drive to fight for a cause, the invention of the newest must have gadget.

-You may not realize it but you have seen this yourself, because VAST minds are everywhere, including your neighbourhood.
+You may not realize it but you have seen this yourself, because ADHD brains are everywhere, including your neighbourhood.

 You know that little business that opened up around the corner?